 For an eCommerce store, this could be deciding which products to stock, whereas a SaaS tool might be considering which features to develop next.

 Whatever the case, prioritizing change can be greatly simplified by including customers in the process.
-Soliciting suggestions from them allows you see what’s most important and prioritize accordingly to keep your customers happy.
+Soliciting suggestions from them allows you to see what’s most important and prioritize accordingly to keep your customers happy.

 These suggestions can also clue you into new trends, ideas, or offerings that you may have overlooked, which is a huge bonus.